-Enerlogics is pleased to announce that Scott Ameduri is presenting as part of the “Solar 101: A Beginner’s Guide for Ohio’s Public Utilities” hosted by Frost Brown Todd on Friday April 16, 2021 from noon to 1:30 pm ET.
+Enerlogics is pleased to announce that Scott Ameduri is presenting as part of the “Solar 101: A Beginner’s Guide for Ohio’s Public Utilities” was hosted by Frost Brown Todd on Friday April 16, 2021.
+Replay is below.

 SOLAR 101: A BEGINNER’S GUIDE FOR OHIO’S PUBLIC UTILITIES – Opportunities in a New Administration